inariksit/cclaw-zettelkasten/description_logics.md

 > of reasoning, complex role inclusions are governed by additional
 > structural restrictions that specify whether or not a collection
 > of such axioms can be used together in one ontology.

+Explanation why unrestricted role composition becomes undecidable, and how to restrict: [https://youtu.be/GdmI85J9fOE](https://youtu.be/GdmI85J9fOE?t=318)

 #### Disjoint roles